idesignpbp/public-api-documentation/source/includes/_changelog.md

   - Suspender buttons have a `type` field that indicates the color and function of the button (eg: Black Suspender Button).
 Suspender button quantities also use the Ligne scale.
   - The button calculator has been extended to provide button quantities for MTM Jackets, Trousers, Vests, and Shirts

+## 2020-04-16

+- User Permissions
+  - The /login route has been extended to provide dealer permissions
+  - This allows us to draw the navigation bar in React

+## 2020-04-10

+- Create Customers
+  - Added the POST `/v1/customers` route
+  - Dealers can create customers using a name and email address

 ## 2020-02-27

 - Fabric Search